Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation: Problem Setting

-One of the established approaches is to compute \eqref{equ:adv_objective} by performing a gradient ascent on the perturbation parameter $\delta$ and a gradient descent on the model parameter $\theta$.
-Such an alternating optimization algorithm is called projected-gradient-descent (PGD) adversarial training \cite{madry2018towards}, shown in Algorithm \ref{algo:Adv_general}.
-More specifically, in the inner loop, the most powerful adversarial attack $\delta$ to the input data batch is obtained via the multi-step projected gradient ascent; in the outer loop, $\theta$ is updated by the one-step gradient descent, based on the perturbed batch of data.
+One of the established approaches to compute \eqref{equ:adv_objective} is by performing a gradient ascent on the perturbation parameter $\delta$ and a gradient descent on the model parameter $\theta$.
+Such an alternating optimization algorithm, called projected-gradient-descent (PGD) adversarial training \cite{madry2018towards}, is shown in Algorithm \ref{algo:Adv_general}: in the inner loop, the most powerful adversarial attack $\delta$ to the input data batch is obtained via the multi-step projected gradient ascent; and in the outer loop, $\theta$ is updated by the one-step gradient descent, based on the perturbed batch of data.

-Our approach is to approximate discrete-time adversarial training by a continuous-time dynamic, in terms of stochastic differential equation (SDE).
-To facilitate the continuous-time approximation, we consider a slight modification of the original min-max problem \eqref{equ:adv_objective} of the following form:
+Our goal is to analyze the analytical impact of adversarial perturbations.
+Here, we consider a more general form that incorporate variants of the original min-max problem \eqref{equ:adv_objective}:

-Here the function $R:\mathbb{R}^d\to\R$ is the regularization term with $\lambda$ a hyper-parameter.
-For instance, when the original constraint set $\Delta$ is in the form $\{\delta\in\mathbb{R}^d: R(\delta)\leq 0\}$, then the modified problem \eqref{equ:adv_objective_new} is a Lagrange relaxation of the original problem \eqref{equ:adv_objective}.
-The main advantage to introduce \eqref{equ:adv_objective_new} is to ensure that the perturbation in every inner iteration in the PGD Algorithm \ref{algo:Adv_general} can be captured by a continuous-time dynamic, as shown in the modified Algorithm \ref{algo:Adv_relax} for the problem \eqref{equ:adv_objective_new}.

-Moreover, to be consistent with the literature for adversarial training, $R$ is assumed to be a convex function attaining the minimum at the origin, with $\nabla_\delta R(0)=0$.
-The common $l_p$ regularization satisfies this assumption.
+where the function $R:\mathbb{R}^d\to\R$ is the regularization term with $\lambda$ a hyper-parameter.
+For instance, when the original constraint set $\Delta$ is in the form $\{\delta_i\in\mathbb{R}^d: R(\delta_i)\leq 0\}$, then the modified problem \eqref{equ:adv_objective_new} is a Lagrange relaxation of the original problem \eqref{equ:adv_objective}.
+Moreover, $R$ is assumed to be a convex function attaining the minimum at the origin, with $\nabla_\delta R(0)=0$.
+This is consistent with the literature for adversarial training, including the popular $l_p$ regularization.